Use code SAVE20 for 20% off everything!

 NOTE: I did this step for my students.

-Assembling the Stained Glass Craft with Students
+Assembling the Patriotic Craft with Students

 Have students fill in the star with white tissue paper squares.
 The tissue paper can overlap the black paper a bit since the side they are working with will become the back of the completed project.